priceline/design-system/docs/pages/Text.md

 Use the `Text` component to control font size, weight, alignment, and color.

-Font size 4 on the typographic scale

 ```.jsx
 <Text fontSize={4}>
   Text
 </Text>
 ```

-Center aligned

 ```.jsx
 <Text textAlign='center'>